 Here, you will feel like you are in a residential area of Hong Kong or lost in a world entirely built by the hands of the Chinese.
 Most of the houses in this area were built in the late 19th century with Chinese architecture.

-Bà Thiên Hậu Temple, Hà Chương Hall, Ôn Lăng Hall, and Cho Lon Market are popular places to visit in China Town Saigon.
+Bà Thiên Hậu Temple, Hà Chương Hall, Ôn Lăng Hall, and Cho Lon Market are must-visit places in China Town Saigon.

 One thing I love about Ho Chi Minh city is its parks.
-There are many parks in Saigon, and most of them have medium size.
-A large and central one is Tao Dan park.
+There are many parks in Saigon, and most of them have a medium size.
+A large and central one is Tao Dan Park.

 In the past, this park is located on the premises of the French Governorate.
-Until 1975, this place became the official park of the city and was built more places such as the Temple of the Hung King and Cham towers.
-There are many events happening here frequently, such as spring flowers exhibition.
+Until 1975, this place became the official park of the city and was built more sites such as the Temple of the Hung King and Cham towers.
+Many events are happening here frequently, such as spring flowers exhibition.